bnema/swayidle-brightness-manager/README.md

 - Decreases the screen brightness to 10% after 30 seconds of idle time.
 - Restores the brightness to its original level upon resuming activity.
 - Ensures that the screen is locked before the system goes to sleep.
+- Prevent dimming the screen if the user is watching a video.

 ## Pre-requisites